Celebrating a Champion

-I was born in the sixties, a child in the seventies, and survived as a teenager in the eighties.
+I was born in the 1960s, a child in the 1970s, and survived as a teenager in the 1980s.
 I had big hair and big ideas about conquering the world.
-I dated in high school but had no intention of getting married any time soon.
+I dated in high school but had no intention of getting married anytime soon.
 Actually, I had it all planned.

 decision, social media fast, blogging